 “Seven?
 How do you make it work?”
 They ask.
-Even growing up there was six people between my parents, brother, and cousins who came to live with us.
+Even growing up there were six people between my parents, brother, and cousins who came to live with us.
 This is a chaos that I am no stranger to, and have found I actually thrive in.
 I remember when I would live with just one other person it was actually harder, not just on me.
 The way our schedules and relationships work, we all have those we lean on at different times.
 There is also just so many different bonds between the eight of us.

 Who Are We?

-To understand the house, there has to be a little break down of who we are.
+To understand the house, there has to be a little break-down of who we are.
 Out of the 8 of us, we all fall into different places.